If govt agrees, will fly migrants from Delhi, Mumbai to Patna during lockdown: SpiceJet CMD

 "We have offered our aircraft and crew for any humanitarian mission that the government needs us to fly.
 We are already flying food, medicines and medical equipment for government every day (on our freighter aircraft)," Singh told PTI.
 "We would like to alleviate the suffering of the migrant workers, especially those from Bihar, by flying some flights between Delhi/Mumbai and Patna," he added.

-India has imposed a 21-day lockdown, which came into force on Wednesday, to check the spread of the virus which has claimed 17 lives and infected over 700 people so far..
+India has imposed a 21-day lockdown, which came into force on Wednesday, to check the spread of the virus which has claimed at least 17 lives and infected over 700 people so far.
+Currently, while there is a ban on international and domestic passenger flights in the country, all-cargo flights and flights specifically approved by the DGCA can operate as usual, according to the aviation regulator.

+SpiceJet has five B737 freighter aircraft in its fleet and they are operating normally.
+However, the airline's entire commercial passenger aircraft fleet of 82 Boeing 737, two Airbus A320 and 32 Bombardier Q-400s is currently grounded.
+The Directorate General of Civil Aviation (DGCA) is yet to give permission to airlines to conduct flights using their commercial passenger aircraft with just cargo in their belly.

+Singh said, "SpiceJet operated a special charter flight from Delhi to Coimbatore today on government's request.
+This flight was operated at a very short notice and carried a Hazmat suit.
+This will help local authorities replicate and start local manufacturing."
+The special charter flight did not carry any cargo except the Hazmat suit, he added.
+"We will do as much as we can to help our government and fellow citizens in the fight to defeat coronavirus," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)